Race, Gender, and Sexuality Studies Department (ERS/RGS)

 Identity-Based Violence Prevention

 From interpersonal violence such as gay-bashing, sexual harassment, and hate crimes to state violence such as police brutality and unequal application of the death penalty, identity-based violence can take many forms.
-In this self-directed and group-based course, students will be assigned one of these forms (topics will vary) and then work as a group to identify, review, and synthesize the empirical and theoretical literature on that topic as well as the empirical and theoretical literature on prevention strategies.
-The class will then use that knowledge to design and develop a prevention program of their own choosing aimed at that form of violence.
-Prerequisite: one of the following: ERS 100, RGS 100, RGS 150, WGS 100, WGS 130, WGS 150, EDS 206, PH 200, PSY 100, SOC 110, SOC 120, SOC 150.
+In this self-directed and group-based course, students are assigned one of these forms (topics vary) and then work as a group to identify, review, and synthesize the empirical and theoretical literature on that topic as well as the empirical and theoretical literature on prevention strategies.
+The class uses that knowledge to design and develop a prevention program of their own choosing aimed at that form of violence.
+Prerequisite: one of the following: RGS 100, RGS 150, EDS 206, PH 200, PSY 100, SOC 110, SOC 120, SOC 150.
 Offered Alternate Years.

 RGS 328 Cr.3